The Evolving Middle School Classroom: More Than Just Four Walls

 Ensure reliable Wi-Fi, sufficient charging stations, and strategically placed displays.
 Technology should enhance learning and collaboration, not be a distraction; plan for equitable access and ease of use.

-How does classroom layout affect student behavior in middle school?
+How does classroom layout affect student behaviour in middle school?

-A well-designed layout that supports collaboration, choice, and movement can reduce restlessness and behavioral issues.
-Conversely, rigid, unengaging layouts can contribute to disengagement and disruptive behavior.
+A well-designed layout that supports collaboration, choice, and movement can reduce restlessness and behavioural issues.
+Conversely, rigid, unengaging layouts can contribute to disengagement and disruptive behaviour.

 Should middle school classrooms have different types of seating?